HimoriK/game-reversing/README.md

 # Beginner Learning Materials on Reverse Engineering Video Games

 Here is a compiled list based on personally recommended learning materials to help people with the process of learning how to reverse engineer video games. <br>
-I hope it will help others spend more time learning and less time searching.

-Majority of the collected resources here will be focused on reversing PC games on the Microsoft Windows operating system with x86 assembly in mind over x64 as it is easier to learn.

-Reversing engineering video games is more often than not related to "game hacking", they come and go together so don't be surprised if some of the learning materials come from such sites/sources.
+Content focuses on Windows x86.

 ## Recommended order to learn

-1. Learn how to search efficiently on Google, all your answers and resources are found on the internet
-2. Learn using Cheat Engine
+1. Learn using Cheat Engine
-3. Learn about hexadecimal and binary numbering systems, and about computer memory in general
+2. Learn about hexadecimal and binary numbering systems, and about computer memory in general
-4. Learn x86 assembly
+3. Learn x86 assembly
-5. Learn C++
+4. Learn C++
-6. Learn using IDA/Ghidra
+5. Learn using IDA/Ghidra
-7. Learn basics of game programming
+6. Learn basics of game programming
-8. Learn fundamentals of the Win32 API
+7. Learn fundamentals of the Win32 API / Windows Internals
-9. Learn the inner workings of Windows operating system, aka Windows internals
-10. Practice, practice, practice...
+8. Practice, the techniques.

 ## Software needed for reversing

-It's not recommended to run any of these tools (especially Cheat Engine) while playing multiplayer games that have anti-cheat systems in place, unless you know what you are doing.

-For starters get familiar with Cheat Engine, and either IDA or Ghidra.
+Get familiar with Cheat Engine, and either IDA or Ghidra(open source).

 - Memory scanners:
     - [Cheat Engine](https://www.cheatengine.org/)